PVieira04/CI-project-1/README.md

 ## User Experience (UX)

-### Site Owner Goals
+### Key Project Goals
-- Convince parents of the tutor's expertise
+1. Entice parents' curiosity to find out more about the tutor
-- Encourage users to buy into the tutor’s method
+2. Convince parents to buy into the tutor’s method
-- Funnel users towards the contact section to request a callback
+3. Funnel suitable users towards the contact section to request a callback
-- Get users on the phone to discuss pricing
+4. Get users on the phone to discuss payment and booking a session

 ### New User Goals
 A first time user may want to :